-- Call the Biological Product Monitor (BPM) at your local health unit to arrange your vaccine order pick up date. - Please bring an appropriate sized cooler with cooled gel blankets and ice for vaccine pick up.
+Call the Biological Product Monitor (BPM) at your local Health Unit to arrange a vaccine order pick up date.
+Agriflu[®] and Fluad[®] requires more storage space as it is packaged as a single dose pre-filled syringe.
+Please bring an appropriate sized cooler with cooled gel blankets and ice for vaccine pick up.